Henry Gerber: Legacy

 Gerber was posthumously inducted into the Chicago Gay and Lesbian Hall of Fame in 1992.
 The Henry Gerber House, located at 1710 N. Crilly Court, Chicago, contains the apartment in which Gerber lived when he founded SHR.
 It was designated a Chicago Landmark on June 1, 2001.
 In June 2015 it was named a National Historic Landmark.

 The Gerber/Hart Library at 6500 North Clark Street is named in honor of Gerber and early civil rights defender Pearl M. Hart.

-Gerber serves as a direct link between the LGBT-related activism of the Weimar Republic and the American homophile movement of the 1950s.
+Gerber serves as a direct link between the LGBTQ-related activism of the Weimar Republic and the American homophile movement of the 1950s.
 In 1929, a young man named Harry Hay was living in Los Angeles.
 He soon discovered the cruising scene in Pershing Square, where he met Champ Simmons, who had been a lover of one of Gerber's SHR compatriots.
 Simmons told Hay about the Society's brief history.
-Although Hay would later deny that he had any knowledge of previous LGBT activism, he was inspired by this knowledge to conceive in 1948 a proposal for gay men's political and social group.
-In 1950 Hay's idea reached fruition when he and several other men founded the Mattachine Society, the first enduring LGBT rights organization in the United States.
+Although Hay would later deny that he had any knowledge of previous LGBTQ activism, he was inspired by this knowledge to conceive in 1948 a proposal for gay men's political and social group.
+In 1950 Hay's idea reached fruition when he and several other men founded the Mattachine Society, the first enduring LGBTQ rights organization in the United States.